block-core/blockcore-wallet/README.md

 To install the extension, follow the instructions here: https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading

-Choose the `blockcore-extension\dist\blockcore-extension` folder when picking folder for extension to load from.
+Choose the `blockcore-wallet\dist\extension` folder when picking folder for extension to load from.

 ## Mobile Debugging